pravega/pravega/documentation/src/docs/deployment/manual-install.md

 ### Filesystem

-HDFS is the default Tier 2 storage which is also called Long Term Storage.
-If it is easier to mount an nfs share, then Filesystem can be used in place of HDFS.
-The following configuration options are necessary to configure the Filesystem as Long Term Storage. pravegaservice.storage.impl.name = FILESYSTEM filesystem.root = /mnt/tier2 where /mnt/tier2 is replaced with your nfs share and FILESYSTEM is a keyword.
+If it is easier to mount a NFS share, then FILESYSTEM can be used in place of HDFS.
+The following configuration options are necessary to configure the FILESYSTEM as Long Term Storage. pravegaservice.storage.impl.name = FILESYSTEM filesystem.root = /mnt/tier2 where /mnt/tier2 is replaced with your nfs share and FILESYSTEM is a keyword.